Trouble continues in Nomads camp as players ‘fire’ Board Members

-Mighty Wanderers FC have been thrown into fresh turmoil as players have signed a document to fire some Board Members, accusing them of being in the forefront in creating negative publicity about the club which has derailed efforts to attract sponsors.
+Mighty Wanderers FC have been thrown into fresh turmoil as players have signed a document to fire some Board Members, accusing them of being in the forefront in creating negative publicity which has derailed efforts to attract sponsors.

 This comes 24-hours after the Board Members released a statement in which they condemned the Supporters Executive Committee for wrongly firing them and claimed that the root cause of all the problems at the club is board member Humphreys Mvula.